 Problems are a team sport

 There is one more powerful step before you work on a solution: align the entire team to the problem.
-Internal teams, executive teams, and the client should all be aligned that the problem being worked on is the problem.
+Internal teams, executive teams, and the client need to be aligned that the problem being worked on is *the* problem.

 Solutions are unimportant